NYT received Trump tax returns: he has not paid taxes in years

 “Over the past decade, President Trump has paid tens of millions of dollars in personal taxes to the federal government, including millions in personal taxes since he announced his candidacy in 2015,” the statement said.

-However, with the term “personal taxes,” Garten appears to be combining income tax with other federal taxes paid by Trump - social security, health care, and taxes for his domestic workers.
-Garten also claimed that some of what the president owed was "paid with tax breaks."
+With the term "personal taxes," however, Garten seems to combine income tax with other federal taxes paid by Trump - social security, health care, and taxes for his domestic workers.
+Garten also argued that part of what the president owed was "paid with tax breaks."
 This is a misleading characterization of loans that deduct a business owner's income tax bill as a reward for various actions, such as preserving heritage, the NYT notes.

 According to "Voice of America"Trump himself called the NYT reports "fake" that he had not paid taxes for many years.